The park protects thousands of waterfalls including Tanalian Falls, which is a popular day hike destination from the town of Port Alsworth.

 Lake Clark National Park and Preserve is a land of stunning beauty.
 Volcanoes steam, salmon run, bears forage, and craggy mountains reflect in shimmering turquoise lakes.
 Here, too, local people and culture still depend on the land and water.
 Venture into the park to become part of the wilderness.

-The National Park Service’s Lake Clark National Park Subsistence Resource Commission fall meeting will be held in Port Alsworth on Saturday, September 28, 2024.
+The National Park Service’s Lake Clark National Park Subsistence Resource Commission spring meeting will be held in Pedro Bay on Saturday, April 26, 2025.
 The meeting is open to the public.